 BASIC GRANT WRITING TECHNIQUES

 Grant writing is a skill used to secure grant money that allows nonprofit organizations to provide community services.
 There are literally billions of dollars in grant money available for nonprofit organizations.
 However, qualifying for grant money requires a very savvy grant writer.
-This classes teaches you how to write grant proposals that correlate with the requirements listed in the requests for proposals.
+This classes teach you how to write grant proposals that correlate with the requirements listed in the requests for proposals.
 For example, you will learn how to write a problem statement, define the target group and service area, describe the service plan, create a financial statement, and more.

 MANAGING NONPROFIT ORGANIZATIONS SUCCESSFULLY